 Again this depends on you and what works well.
 In summer I aim for 2 raw meals a day as they are refreshing and have a cooling affect on the body.

-In winter I may only have 1 raw meal per day.
-As our bodies will instinctively crave warmer, heavier foods to get us through the colder months amd help warm the body from the inside out.
+In winter it’s much less, or none on super chilly days.
+As our bodies will instinctively crave warmer, heavier foods to get us through the colder months and help warm the body from the inside out.

 BYO (build your own) sunshine in a bowl salad

-- OPTIONAL FRUIT: 1 mango cheek or 1 nectrine or handful of green grapes
+OPTIONAL FRUIT: 1 mango cheek or 1 necterine or handful of green grapes

 Process - to cook quinoa

-1 cup dry quinoa = 2 cups cooked – I recommend you cook 1 cup, then you will have leftovers during the week
+The ratio 1 cup quinoa to 2 cups water1 cup dry quinoa = 2 cups cooked - I recommend you cook 1 cup, then you will have leftovers during the week

 Process - BYO sunshine in a bowl salad